buzzmeet/lib-jitsi-meet-for-buzzmeet/doc/API.md

             - domain
             - muc
             - anonymousdomain
-        4. useStunTurn -
-        5. enableLipSync - (optional) boolean property which enables the lipsync feature.
+        4. enableLipSync - (optional) boolean property which enables the lipsync feature.
 Currently works only in Chrome and is disabled by default.

 2. connect(options) - establish server connection
     - options - JS Object with ```id``` and ```password``` properties.